jaip777/Intro-To-HTML/README.md

 # Intro-To-HTML
-All of the work (Projects and Challenges) for Intro to HTML on KA
+Hi M. O!
+Here is all of the work (Projects and Challenges) for Intro to HTML on KA, which I have now fully completed.

+Thanks!